MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 Use the above method to avoid hard-coding checks for brands at specific indices.
 Display orders of brand names can change over time.

-If you cannot use [feature detection][MdnLearnToolsTestingCrossBrowserTestingFeatureDetection], don't use a hardcoded list of known Chromium-based browsers for verification.
+If you cannot use [feature detection](https://developer.mozilla.org/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection), don't use a hardcoded list of known Chromium-based browsers for verification.
 Examples of hardcoded browser names include `Microsoft Edge` and `Google Chrome`.
-[Feature detection][MdnLearnToolsTestingCrossBrowserTestingFeatureDetection] may not be available because a fix for a Chromium bug in later versions must be avoided and the affected browsers are difficult to detect.
+[Feature detection](https://developer.mozilla.org/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection) may not be available because a fix for a Chromium bug in later versions must be avoided and the affected browsers are difficult to detect.

 <!-- ====================================================================== -->